 What is a debt consolidation mortgage?

-A debt consolidation mortgage allows you to take out a mortgage large enough to pay off an existing mortgage, while also covering all of your existing debts.
+A remortgage for debt consolidation allows you to take out a mortgage large enough to pay off an existing mortgage, while also covering all of your existing debts.

 By consolidating your unsecured debt next time you remortgage, you can quickly reduce your monthly outgoings and comfortably pay back what you owe in a realistic timeframe.

 The main benefit of a debt consolidation mortgage is a dramatic decrease in interest rates.
-The other benefit is streamlining your payments into one monthly instalment, so there’s no need to worry about numerous payments over the course of the month.
+The other benefit is streamlining your payments into one monthly instalment, so there’s no need to worry about numerous payments over the course of the month or worry about receiving a CCJ or IVA in the future.

 How can I consolidate debt as part of my mortgage?